 Patrick Kemmeren obtained his PhD in 2005 from Utrecht University for his work on analyzing and integrating genome-scale data.
+During his PhD, he also spent time at the European Bioinformatics Institute as a visiting scientist.
 A postdoctoral fellowship allowed him to work at the University of California, San Francisco.
 Under the supervision of Dr. Nevan Krogan, he worked on the definition of an accurate and comprehensive map of stable protein-protein interactions.
 After returning to University Medical Center Utrecht (UMC Utrecht), he obtained a VENI grant from the Dutch Science Foundation (NWO) in 2007.
-After starting his own research group, Patrick received an NWO VIDI award in 2012 to investigate further the molecular mechanisms underlying genetic interactions.
+After starting his own research group, Patrick received an NWO VIDI award in 2012 to further investigate the molecular mechanisms underlying genetic interactions.
 In 2013, Patrick became an Assistant Professor at the Center for Molecular Medicine, UMC Utrecht.